Bloodbat/RackInstallerScripts/README.md

 That said... if you want a different version, just pass it using the "-v" parameter sans the quotes.

-For example, to install VCV Rack version 2.6.4 using the Linux Mint installer script, type:
+For example, to install VCV Rack Free version 2.6.4 using the Linux Mint installer script, type:

 ```
 install_rack_mint.sh -v 2.6.4